 the private company "Aguas del Tunari", subsidiary of the Californian company Bechtel.
 Right after

 the privatization, the price of water increased by 50%, which caused the dissatisfaction of the poorest inhabitants in this region.

 In April 2000, violent demonstrations occurred in Cochabamba during the "guerra del agua" (war of water).

 Evo Morales was one of the leaders of the movement of peasants' protest.
 The Bolivian government was

-forced to break the contract of water exploitation of the Bechtel company.
-The latter responded claiming financial compensations
+forced to break the contract of water exploitation of the Bechtel company and to pay the latter important financial compensations

 The war of water is a modern example showing the crushing power of multinational companies which take advantage of the

 poorest countries in the world.
 It is also the symbol of the fight of people to make water recognized as a public natural resource.